michelemadonna/dotfiles/Readme.md

 Creating a `.zsh-quickstart-local-plugins` from scratch is a pain, so to make customizing your plugin list easier, I've included a `.zsh-quickstart-local-plugins-example` file at the root of the repository that installs the same plugin list that the kit does by default that you can use as a starting point for your own `.zsh-quickstart-local-plugins` file.

 Copy that to your `$HOME/.zsh-quickstart-local-plugins`, change the list, and the next time you start a terminal session, you'll get your plugin list loaded instead of the kit's defaults.

-## 📚 Tips

-- Add your favorite Zsh plugins by editing `.zshrc` or the zgenom plugin section.
-- Customize prompt, colors, and aliases as you like.
-- Update tools with `brew upgrade` (macOS) or `sudo apt upgrade` (Linux).
-- Sync your dotfiles across multiple machines using Git.

----

-> **Note:** Replace `your-username` with your actual GitHub username and adjust paths as needed.
-For questions or suggestions, open an issue or pull request!